 The main disadvantage is housing.
 You need a lot of luck to find a decent flat (or even a room) at an adequate price.
-By the way, for the hotel, I can recommend Dreamer’s B&B. We stayed there once and it was an excellent stay on a budget.
+If you are considering to stay in Cihangir, I can recommend Dreamer’s B&B. We stayed there once and it was an excellent stay on a budget.

 Karakoy is located in Beyoglu district between the Galata Bridge, Kemeralti Street, and the Kilic Ali Pasa Mosque.